highlight/highlight/blog-content/4-best-logging-libraries-for-java.md

 ---
-title: 'The 4 Best Frameworks for Robust Application Insights in Java'
+title: 'The 4 Best Frameworks for Robust Logging in Java'
 createdAt: 2024-02-08T00:00:00.000Z
 readingTime: 6
 authorFirstName: Vadim